stat545ubc-2022/assignment-b3-BriannaBris/README.md

 You can access and deploy the app [here](https://4tyn88-brianna0bristow.shinyapps.io/Penguins/).

 ## The **Penguins folder** contains...
-- the *app.R file* holds the raw code for the Shiny app
+- the *app.R file* holds the raw code for the updated B4 Shiny app
 - the *rsconnect folder* holds the necessary files for running and deploying app
 - the *www folder* where app images are stored
+- the *B3app.R file* holds the raw code for the original B3 Shiny app

 ## About the *penguins* Dataset